 - Know your audience — NBIA's conferences attract people from a range of backgrounds in terms of experience levels, locations, budgets and program types.
 Though some sessions are intentionally designed for a specific audience, many others need to apply to a diverse group of people.

 - Provide takeaways — Focus on tools and techniques.
 Most of our audience members are practitioners, and they attend the conference to gather information they can easily apply to their own programs.
 We look for proposals that contain proven techniques and practical tools.

-- Avoid the sales pitch — We appreciate that you may have useful, important services and programs you want to sell.
+- Avoid the sales pitch —We appreciate that you may have useful, important services and programs you want to sell.
 However, an educational session is not the place to make a sales pitch.
 If we feel that what you are proposing is an advertisement for your company or program, we will not select your proposal.
-If you have a product you would like to share with our audience, please contact NBIA’s Director of Development, Sheila Buckley, at email@example.com to discuss becoming an exhibitor.
+If you have a product you would like to share with our audience, please contact Lindsay Schuenke at firstname.lastname@example.org to discuss becoming a sponsor or exhibitor.